lllirunze/Research-on-Dynamic-Normalization-method-in-Vision-Transformer/readme.md

 #### March 11, 2023

-Finish Min-Max Scaling of Pytorch in Jupyter Notebook.
+Finish Min-Max Scaling of Pytorch, whose test has not been carried out yet.

+#### March 12, 2023

-The Min-Max Scaling test has not been carried out yet
+Finish Z-Score Scaling of Pytorch, whose test hasn't been carried out yet.

 ### Reference